 Mission-Ready Reinforcement Learning

 Reinforcement learning (RL) is a machine learning technique that trains artificial intelligence (AI) to solve complex decision problems — such as finding the optimal strategy for playing chess.
-Lincoln Laboratory and the Department of Defense believe that RL will be a key technology for human-machine collaborative tasks, such as U.S. Air Force autonomous wingmen and U.S. Army human-robot ground teams for clearing buildings.
+Lincoln Laboratory researchers believe that RL will be a key technology for human-machine collaborative tasks, such as disaster response operations.
 However, in order for AI to be an effective teammate in highly complex and nuanced real-world scenarios, we must first demonstrate AI teaming effectiveness in a simplified, constrained task.

 Our Mission-Ready Reinforcement Learning (MeRLin) project paired human players with various AI teammates in the collaborative card game called Hanabi.
 Our results showed that the human participants had a strong adverse subjective reaction toward a state-of-the art RL agent across nearly all axes of trust, interpretability, and predictability.
 We hypothesized that the current human-AI technology gap is due to the fact that RL is optimizing for the wrong metrics.
 We then developed a new RL training paradigm for collaborative settings where agents are trained based on a metric known as diversity, which teaches AI how to be a good teammate by training it with a mathematically diverse set of AI counterparts.

-For next steps, we plan to integrate this new algorithm with the wargaming simulator called Command: Modern Operations (CommandMO) and an RL framework called RLlib.
-This software engineering effort will enable a large suite of RL algorithms to be trained within the wide range of joint domain military scenarios that can be simulated in CommandMO.
-We believe this work will provide a valuable asset to military sponsors who seek to discover tactics and counter-tactics for nascent technologies before they are deployed on the battlefield.
+For next steps, we plan to integrate this new algorithm with a serious-gaming simulator and an RL framework called RLlib.
+This software engineering effort will enable a large suite of RL algorithms to be trained within the wide range of simulated scenarios.